ajosephmass/spendoptimo-agent/README.md

 **Workflow Agent (Nova Lite):**
 - Lower latency, lower cost for repetitive execution tasks
 - Receives structured recommendations and executes them
-- Service-agnostic intelligence - can handle EC2, S3, RDS, Lambda, etc.
+- Service-agnostic intelligence - can handle EC2, S3, Lambda, etc.
 - Runs asynchronously in the background

 This architecture achieves **separation of intelligence from execution**, enabling: